nuneskris/nuneskris.github.io/_publications/Measure-Data-Architecture.md

 | Data Quality | 2 | Basic reports are generated on warehouse performance metrics, such as order fulfillment rates, but these reports are often outdated and lack actionable insights. |
 | Business Performance | 1 | Predictive analytics capabilities are nonexistent.
 The organization does not forecast demand or optimize warehouse layouts based on data-driven insights. |
 | Data Culture | 1 | Decisions in warehouse operations are predominantly made based on past experiences and intuition rather than data-driven insights.
 There is a lack of data literacy among warehouse management and staff. |

+# Step 2.
+Defining a relevant and viable furture state.
+Very often organizations define a future state first before assessing the current state.
+This creates misunderstanding on what the future-state is and why we need it.
+I recommend that we perform an as-is current state assessment first so that we can define a relevant future state.
+This future state becomes the objectives and initiatives are creates to resolve them.
+So it is important that the defined future state be

+Mordernize Data Collection: A comprehensive system that automatically collects and integrates data from all warehouse operations, including real-time tracking of inventory levels, shipment status, and equipment usage.

+Data Quality: High data accuracy and consistency, with automated processes to minimize manual entry errors and ensure real-time updates of inventory and operations data.

+Analytics Infrastructure: A modern, cloud-based infrastructure that centralizes all warehouse data, supports advanced analytics, and integrates seamlessly with other enterprise systems.

+Descriptive Analytics: Real-time dashboards and reports that provide actionable insights into key performance metrics, such as inventory turnover, order accuracy, and warehouse efficiency.

+Predictive Analytics: Implementation of predictive models for demand forecasting, stock optimization, and warehouse layout planning to improve operational efficiency and reduce costs.

+Data Culture: A culture where data is the basis for decision-making in warehouse operations.
+Increased data literacy among staff, enabling them to use analytics tools effectively.

 # Identified Capability Gaps